ColoredCow/monitor/docs/prerequisites.md

    - If the user is working in VSCode, possible errors may arise because of path, as may not be able to access the selected PHP version from its terminal.
 3. MAMP (macOS)
     - If you prefer using MAMP, you can download with all the PHP version from [this link](https://www.mamp.info/en/downloads/)this link for Windows and MacOS.
-    -To use the MAMP php as main php, refer[this link](https://stackoverflow.com/questions/4262006/how-to-use-mamps-version-of-php-instead-of-the-default-on-osx) for switching into the MAMP php.
+    -To use the MAMP php as main php, refer [this link](https://stackoverflow.com/questions/4262006/how-to-use-mamps-version-of-php-instead-of-the-default-on-osx) for switching into the MAMP php.
 4. After you've successfully installed, you can verify the installation using:

 ```sh